 Smoke Curtain

-Espacio de Arte y Memoria Fragmentos
+Proposal for Fragmentos Arte y Memoria

 On Wednesday, November 6, 1985, at 8:30 p.m., while the Palace of Justice was burning as a result of the confrontation between the M19 and the army, Colombians were forced to watch and listen to a sports show broadcast on radio and television.
 The then Minister of Communications Noemí Sanín ordered the live broadcast of the match between Millonarios and Unión Magdalena.
 The Colombians, wanting to know how the high courts were running, had instead a listless 2 to 1.